mominurr/Predictions-Car-Mileage-and-Diamond-Price/README.md

 **Diamond Price Prediction:** Our second model predicts the price of diamonds using characteristics like carat and depth.
 This prediction empowers both jewelers and buyers to make informed choices regarding diamond purchases.

-We provide Python functions for both predictions, along with evaluation metrics like Mean Squared Error (MSE), R-squared (R2) scores, and the predicted values themselves.
+I provide Python functions for both predictions, along with evaluation metrics like Mean Squared Error (MSE), R-squared (R2) scores, and the predicted values themselves.